handsontable/handsontable/examples/templates/README.md

 This folder contains templates for new code examples.
 Every new code example should be made using these templates.

+#### Prerequisite
+To work with code examples (and Handsontable development in general) use at least Node version `15.9.0`.
+If you have Node Version Manager installed, you can just type in the terminal `nvm use`.

 ### Creating a new example

 In this guideline, I will walk you through the process of creating new code examples.